redwan-cse/DevOps/digital_ocean.md

 ls -l
 ```

-- You should see a directory with the same name as your project, which contains your project files and directories.
+- You should see a directory with the same name as your project, which contains the virtual environment files and directories.

 - You have now configured the Python virtual environment and cloned your project repo to your Droplet.

-## 16. Install your Django project's dependencies
+## 15. Install your Django project's dependencies

 - The next step is to install the Django project's dependencies that are not included in the `requirements.txt` file, such as the static and media files, the migrations, and the collectstatic command.
 To do this, you need to activate the virtual environment that you copied earlier and move into the project directory.
 You can do this by typing: